2013 AFHE Convention Speakers and Workshop Info.

 WORKSHOP DESCRIPTIONS (pdf)

-Workshop handouts will be posted as we receive them from the speakers.
-The deadline for speakers to submit their workshop handouts to us is June 1.
-Please visit the website the week before the convention to download and print handouts for any workshops you plan to attend and bring those handouts with you to the convention.
+Please download and print handouts for any workshops you plan to attend and bring those handouts with you to the convention.
 Extra copies will not be available at the convention.
 NOTE: Not all workshops will have handouts.

 Visit the Resounding Voice booth inside the exhibit hall (#901) to purchase CDs or MP3 recordings of this year's featured speaker workshops.
 Workshop recordings can also be purchased through the website following the convention.